Request Handling

 return ctx.send.json({ tags })

-query()- Get single values or last value when duplicates existqueries()- Get all values for arrays/multi-select parameters
+query()— Get single value or last value when duplicates existqueries()— Get all values for array or multi-select parameters

 Complete Query Object